Apple enters 5G race with new iPhone 12 range

 “As the convergence of flu season with COVID and colder weather forces everyone indoors, I think it’s going to be harder to sell iPhones this Christmas.
 As much as Apple is a technology company, it’s not known for its online sales, it’s known for its in-store experience,” Dollarhide said.

-Shares of Apple fell over 3% during the event, erasing $77 billion worth of stock market value.
+Shares of Apple fell over 3% during the event, erasing $77 billion worth of stock market value, and closed down 2.7%.

-Users on Chinese social media platform Weibo complained that the livestream of Apple’s event on online platforms Tencent and Bilibili Inc had been canceled, but they said they were still able to watch it on Apple’s own website.
-Tencent and Bilibili did not immediately respond to requests for comment.

 HOMEPOD MINI